Premature ejaculation pills, with so many options, how do you know which ones work and which ones to avoid? We've got the answers.

-Again, it is sometimes prescribed off-label for premature ejaculation and at least one Australian study showed promise.
+Again, it is sometimes prescribed off-label for premature ejaculation, and at least one Australian study showed promise.
 In this study, 46 men between the ages of 22 and 63—all of whom had a mean IELT of 1 minute—were given escalating doses of sertraline over a period of several weeks.

-However, the researchers also found that, as the dosage increased, more and more men reported an inability to reach orgasm at all, which suggests that finding the optimal dosage is important.
+However, the researchers also found that, as the dosage increased, more and more men reported an inability to reach orgasm at all, which suggests that finding the optimal dosage is essential.

 Besides SSRIs, the following medications have also been explored as current or future pills to treat premature ejaculation:

-That said, it does tend to inhibit reuptake of the neurotransmitters norepinephrine and serotonin, which suggests that the mechanism of action might be similar to SSRIs.
+That said, it does tend to inhibit the reuptake of the neurotransmitters norepinephrine and serotonin, which suggests that the mechanism of action might be similar to SSRIs.

-You know these as erectile dysfunction drugs:sildenafil(Viagra),tadalafil(Cialis), andvardenafil (Levitra).
-By promoting blood flow to the penis, these medications help men maintain erections.
+These medications promote blood flow to the penis and help men maintain erections.
 Some evidence suggests that they could also help some men delay ejaculation.

 For example, a 2007 study concluded that sildenafil is a “very effective and safe” treatment for PE and can increase IELT.
 However, not all studies have produced consistent results.

 For instance, a 2005 study found that sildenafil did not significantly increase IELT.
-However, it did increase sexual satisfaction for men with PE, in part, because it reduced the length of time it took for men to get another erection following ejaculation.
+However, it did increase sexual satisfaction for men with PE, in part because it reduced the length of time it took for men to get another erection following ejaculation.

 Experiments are currently underway testing its effectiveness as a premature ejaculation pill, and preliminary evidence has been promising.